Alex Hassan: Texas Rangers

 On November 17, 2014, Hassan was claimed off waivers by the Oakland Athletics.
-He was designated for assignment by Oakland, and on November 20, 2014, he was claimed by the Baltimore Orioles.
-The Orioles designated him for assignment on February 25, 2015, and he was reclaimed by Oakland on February 27.
+He was designated for assignment by Oakland, and on November 20, he was claimed by the Baltimore Orioles.
+The Orioles designated Hassan for assignment on February 25, 2015, and he was reclaimed by Oakland on February 27.
 He was designated for assignment by the Athletics on April 8.
-He was claimed by the Texas Rangers the next day.
+Hassan was claimed by the Texas Rangers the next day.

 Oakland Athletics

-After being placed on waivers by the Rangers, Hassan was claimed by the Oakland Athletics and optioned to the Triple-A Nashville Sounds on May 2, 2015.
+After being placed on waivers by the Rangers, Hassan was claimed by the Oakland Athletics and optioned to the Triple–A Nashville Sounds on May 2, 2015.
 He was designated for assignment on May 8 and released four days later.

 Toronto Blue Jays

 On May 20, 2015, Hassan signed a minor league contract with the Toronto Blue Jays.
-He elected free agency on November 6.
+In 74 games for the Triple-A Buffalo Bisons, he slashed .314/.357/.419 with two home runs and 34 RBI.
+Hassan elected free agency following the season on November 6.